djaus2/DJsEFBlogExample.Xamarin/README.md

 # DJsEFBlogExample.Xamarin
 A Sqlite Entity Framework Xamarin Sample app as per DJsEFBlogExample

-Based upon the Github project djaus2\DJsEFBlogExample implemented in Xamarin based upon https://xamarinhelp.com/entity-framework-core-xamarin-forms/
+Based upon my Github project https://github.com/djaus2/DJsEFBlogExample implemented in Xamarin based upon https://xamarinhelp.com/entity-framework-core-xamarin-forms/

 Following the first part of Getting Started with EF Core on Universal Windows Platform (UWP) with a New Database from Microsoft docs.